 How does the windscreen scuttle drain get blocked?

 Dirt (like sand, decomposing leaves and so on) can block the drain holes preventing water to clear from the plastic windscreen scuttle (or cowl) underneath the car’s windscreen.
-If, added to that, the seals around this area are not in a good shape it can be that water drips into the passenger compartment, in many cases it will run into the footwell.
+If added to that, the seals around this area are not in a good shape it can be that water drips into the passenger compartment, and in many cases, it will run into the footwell.
 If you park your car under a lot of trees, there are higher chances of the drain getting clogged, especially if the decomposing leaves are left there for days without cleaning.

 - Accessing the drain holes depends on your car, in some cases it might mean that you would have to remove the windscreen wipers and scuttle.
 It’s a good idea to refer to the owner’s manual before getting started.

 - Once having gained access to a drain hole it can usually be cleaned with a flexible wire and flushed with warm water.
 Some DIYs may also use wire brushes or a plumber’s snake to remove the debris.